The Fall Journal is here - Join the 1871 Club to get yours today

 • Medium action can be light against larger fish

 Inshore fishing offers a variety of scenarios and challenges to anglers.
 One moment you may be casting across endless flats, while the next, you’re pitching mangroves for a wary fish.
-The Star Rods Seagis Inshore Spinning Rod is the best inshore rod to do it all.
-Built on a 7’6″ graphite blank with medium power this rod is extremely sensitive.
-The length of the blank gives the rod a fast action feel and increases casting distance.
-My favorite thing to do is fish topwater lures at first light and this rod has the backbone to throw them far and walk the dog back to the boat.
-The Seagis also excels at fishing live baits.
+Built on a 7’6″ graphite blank with medium power, this rod is extremely sensitive.
+The length of the blank gives the rod a fast-action feel and increases casting distance.
+I like to throw topwater lures at first light, and this rod has the backbone to throw them far and walk the dog back to the boat.
+The Seagis also excels at fishing live bait.
 For shrimp or other light baits, the medium power is great for making accurate casts, especially around structure.
-Pitching a bait under a dock or a tree is no easy task but the medium power is certainly more forgiving.
-Star Rods have made a name for itself making quality and affordable rods and the Seagis is no exception.

 Best for Surf Fishing: Shimano Speedmaster